- Opinions

 For the person leading it internally, that means surfacing disagreement, pushing colleagues to take a clear position, and asking for commitment before there is anything tangible to point to.

-It all comes down to timing.
-When alignment comes after the pitch instead of before it, the work is always on less stable ground.
+It comes down to timing.
+When alignment comes after the pitch instead of before it, the work is always on unstable ground.

 The hidden cost